jhsoftware/SimpleDNS-Docs/docs/ht_primsec.md

 But many registrars (companies that register domain names) still require at least 2 DNS servers.

-This requirement has been somewhat relaxed lately, and depending which registrar you use, you may only need to specify one DNS server.
+This requirement has been somewhat relaxed lately, and depending on which registrar you use, you may only need to specify one DNS server.

 NOTE: If your registrar lets you use only one DNS server, some DNS testing tools may still flag this as an error.